- About Us

-Academic Support Center on RIT's campus, offers assessment and instruction in reading writing, mathematics, study skills, and alternative learning strategies.
+The Academic Success Center offers assessment and instruction in reading writing, mathematics, study skills, and alternative learning strategies.

 RIT Counseling and Psychological Services offers a stress reduction group.
 Call 475-2261 for details.
 Additional academic support centers may be available in your department.
 Ask at your department office.

 The Study Skills section of The Student Counseling Virtual Pamphlet Collection has some Test Taking and Time Management resources.

 There is an extensive list of RIT Student Affairs Services on the home page, including student clubs and organizations, study skills assistance, calendar of events, etc.